This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 To what extent can trusts, private foundations, etc be used to shelter assets from the creditors of a settlor or beneficiary of the structure?

-Trusts are also commonly employed to hold assets in a secure and stable political environment, to hold trust assets in a jurisdiction which does not recognise the concept of a trust (where used in combination with a company structure), or to safeguard against political or strategic risks.
+Trusts are also commonly employed to hold assets in a secure and stable political environment, to hold trust assets located in a jurisdiction which does not recognise the concept of a trust (when used in conjunction with a company structure), or to safeguard against political or strategic risks.

 What provision can be made to hold and manage assets for minor children and grandchildren?